flowersinthesand/portal-java/core/README.md

 * `<T> T bean(Class<? super T> class)`

 Returns the corresponding bean by name or type from the bean container.

+* `App register()`

+Registers the application to the default repository.
+Then, the app can be retrieved by `App.find(String name)`.
+However, injection by container like the Spring or the Guice is more preferred than calling this method and static methods.

 ### Options